pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/2023-09-02-date-brownie.markdown

 - In a <a href='https://amzn.to/4q0AUjI'>food processor</a>, blend the <a href='/misc/fruit#dates'>dates</a>, <a href='/misc/fruit#banana'>bananas</a>, and <a href='/recipes/natural-peanut-butter'>nut butter</a> until a smooth paste forms.
 Blend in the rest of the ingredients

 - Transfer batter to the pan.
-Optionally top with 1-2 tbsp (15-30 g) <a href='/misc/chocolate-benefits'>chocolate chips</a>, minis preferred
+Optionally top with 1-2 tbsp (15-30 g) chocolate chips, minis preferred

 - Bake for 30 minutes uncovered.
 Let them cool completely in the fridge before slicing
 - <img src='/assets/Food/Healthier Dessert/Date Brownie/date-brownie-4.jpg' alt='' class='instruction-image'>